Click for a downloadable PDF version of the DACA Backgrounder

 What Contingencies Are Being Contemplated in Congress?

-On December 9, 2016, Senators Graham and Durbin introduced S.3542, the Bar Removal of Individuals who Dream and Grow our Economy (“BRIDGE”) Act.
-The BRIDGE Act has been reintroduced in the 115th Congress, in both the Senate and the House.
-The Senate version, S.128, was again introduced by Senators Graham and Durbin.
-The House version, H.R.496, was introduced by Reps.
-Luis Gutierrez and Representative Coffman.
-The BRIDGE Act would provide “provisional protected presence” and work authorization to eligible individuals who came to the United States as children without status.
+On January 12, 2017, Senator Graham introduced S.128, the Bar Removal of Individuals who Dream and Grow our Economy (“BRIDGE”) Act.
+(In the House of Representatives, Representative Coffman (R-CO) introduced an identical bill, H.R.
+496.)
+The BRIDGE Act provides “provisional protected presence” and work authorization to eligible individuals who came to the United States as children without status.
 The eligibility requirements for provisional protected presence closely mirror the DACA eligibility requirements, and current DACA recipients would be automatically deemed to have provisional protected presence through the expiration of their DACA status.
 While this legislation would not confer lawful status on the recipients, it would prevent their deportation for the period in which they maintain provisional protected presence.
-As written, the bill allows provisional protected presence to extend three years from the date of enactment.
+The BRIDGE Act allows provisional protected presence to extend three years from the date of enactment.
 Presence could be rescinded only in certain delineated circumstances.

 [i] Janet Napolitano, Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children, DHS (June 15, 2012).